greendpd/cardCounting/README.md

 # cardCounting

+8/30, 00:24
+Made deck shuffle before dealing any cards
+Displaying cards on the freestyle controller

 8/29, 17:19
 Added dealer into the game.
 Adding chart moves to check on compliance.
 Added function documentation to gameSrvc